reflex-dev/reflex-examples/linkinbio/README.md

 ## Contact

 This template was created by @erinmikailstaples (https://github.com/erinmikailstaples).
-Feel free to reach out for any quesitons, feedback, or collaboration opportunities.
+Feel free to reach out for any quesitions, feedback, or collaboration opportunities.